Construction Crane Accident Attorneys

-Workers are entitled to a safe construction site.
-At Pulvers, Pulvers, & Thompson, our skilled personal injury attorneys assist clients injured in crane accidents by crane cargo loss or total collapse.
-Victims of crane collapse injuries may be entitled to financial compensation beyond workers’ compensation.
-We seek the maximum compensation to pay for lost income, pain and suffering, and medical expenses.
+Workers have the right to a safe construction site.
+At Pulvers, Pulvers & Thompson L.L.P., our experienced personal injury attorneys are dedicated to assisting clients injured in crane accidents, whether due to cargo loss or total collapse.
+Victims of crane-related injuries may be entitled to financial compensation beyond workers’ compensation.
+We strive to secure the maximum compensation to cover lost income, pain and suffering, and medical expenses.

 Did you know that 90% of crane accidents are caused by human error and can likely be prevented?
 [CICB]